 So?
 What do you think?
 Do you think these will be the most popular baby names for 2020?
 Let us know in the comments.

-103 beautiful Korean baby girl names you will absolutely fall in love with
+If you love unique names, check out this list of 103 beautiful Korean baby girl names that you will fall in love with.